Global Information at a Glance: Power, Law, and Commerce through the Lens of Asia Directories

 Visit the Project Website: Asian Directories and Chronicles Digital Resource

 Project Members: Prof. em.
-Dr. Madeleine Herren-Oesch, Dr. phil.
-Cornelia Knab, Eric Decker, Julian Wettengel, Dominique Biehl, Ina Serif,Prof. Peter Cornwell, Prof. Dr. Jean-Pierre Dedieu, Prof. Dr. Christian Henriot, Sorin Marti
+Dr. Madeleine Herren-Oesch, Dr. Cornelia Knab, Eric Decker, Julian Wettengel, Dominique Biehl, Ina Serif,Prof. Peter Cornwell, Prof. Dr. Jean-Pierre Dedieu, Prof. Dr. Christian Henriot, Sorin Marti

 More About the Project: